dangoslen/dangoslen-me-site/content/blog/be-willing-to-change-your-mind.md

 ---

 Let's practice willingness to change our minds.
-Let's bring humility to the table when discussing tradeoffs with our teams.
+Let's bring humility to the table when discussing trade-offs with our teams.
 We don't have to change our minds on everything either.
 When you have an idea worth advocating for, advocate, for it!

 The point is we need to be _willing_ to.
 We must be reflective and humble enough to question our conclusions and opinions.
 We need to let go of bravado and be willing to come to the table admitting we were wrong about something.
 It takes strength to do those things.
 But we won't reach our full potential until we do.